W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 Think of the love of animals for their [animals’] offspring, and the need they [animals] feel to protect them [animals’ offspring].
 ²That [animals feel a need to protect animals’ offspring] is because they [animals] regard them [animals’ offspring] as part of themselves [animals’-selves].
 ³No one dismisses something he [one] considers part of himself [one’s-self].
-⁴You reäct to your ego much as God does to His [God’s] creations: with love, protection and charity.
+⁴You react to your ego much as God does to His [God’s] creations: with love, protection and charity.
-⁵Your reäctions to the self you made are not surprising.
+⁵Your reactions to the self you made are not surprising.
-⁶In fact, they [your reäctions to the self you made] resemble in many ways how you will one day reäct to your real creations, which [your real creations] are as timeless as you are [timeless].
+⁶In fact, they [your reactions to the self you made] resemble in many ways how you will one day react to your real creations, which [your real creations] are as timeless as you are [timeless].
 ⁷The question is not how you respond to the ego, but [the question is] what you believe you are.
 ⁸Belief is an ego function, and as long as your origin is open to belief you are regarding it [your origin] from an ego viewpoint.
 ⁹When teaching is no longer necessary you will merely know God.